Operational Efficiency

 Ultra fresh food stock optimization

-By developing a predictive algorithm, we aimed to provide precise demand forecasts considering various factors such as historical sales, weather, and marketing events.
+By developing a predictive algorithm, we aimed to provide precise demand forecasts considering historical sales, weather, and marketing events.

 Approach

-Our solution began with a deep dive into the context and close collaboration with the client.
-We needed to make sure that the proposed solution aligned with what the client was expecting and that the project could deliver the highest impact.
+Our solution began with a thorough analysis of the context and close collaboration with the client to ensure alignment with their expectations and maximize project impact.

 Second, we optimized production orders using key business rules.
-We determined the quantity that the client should produce based on the current expected stock one day ahead and the forecasted demand.
+We determined production quantities based on expected stock one day ahead and forecasted demand.

-Third, we forecasted the demand per product and shop for 1 day ahead using the rolling median of sales of every product.
+Third, we forecasted demand per product and shop one day ahead using the rolling median of sales for each product.

 Model architecture

-We were able to accurately forecast demand of each product by splitting our solution into two parts:
+We accurately forecasted demand for each product by splitting our food stock optimization solution into two parts.

 Model architecture